 CKS finds that if businesses implement thorough audits to enhance their customs compliance and procedures by reviewing their procurement channels well in advance, any supply chain problems brought on by difficult administrative and logistical problems will be easier to manage in the case of a complicated Brexit.
 Improved efficiency and productivity within supply chain B2B is therefore key.

-CKS recommends that any European businesses with close supply chain links to the UK through suppliers need to consider its own exposure to the UK markets, and how its market development strategy must evolve in order to successful combat problems raised, for example potential mergers, diversification or weak links within the supply chain and supplier base.
+CKS recommends that any European businesses with close supply chain links to the UK through suppliers need to consider its own exposure to the UK markets, and how its market development strategy must evolve in order to successfully combat problems raised, for example, potential mergers, diversification or weak links within the supply chain and supplier base.

-Investments and supply links must be analysed in order to identify holes in profitability and to maximize return and effectiveness across all potentialities.
+Investments and supply links must be analyzed in order to identify holes in profitability and to maximize return and effectiveness across all potentialities.

 CKS advises businesses to conduct thorough supply chain analyses from the basis of a worst-case scenario following a hard Brexit.
 This will, therefore, map potential risks and identify specific weaknesses in certain parts of the procurement strategy.
 Contingency plans, therefore, will be produced from such thorough audits, preparing your business for potential supply chain disruption.